lidefi87/rimrep-training/CoTS_training_Jan2024/README.md

 | 16:39 | Review and conclusions                                        |
 | 17:00 | Closure                                                       |

+**NOTE:** Please read the [Pre-event Instructions](https://github.com/aodn/rimrep-training/blob/main/Pre-Event%20Instructions.pdf) before the workshop day.
+You probably need to install some packages to run the examples

 ## How to use DMS services and data